cNille/sar/README.md

   regret the last changes, SAR will be able to revert the files to their previous states.
 - Handle regex.
+- Allow to "split" and only confirm one file-change at a time.
 - Only use one argument for search and replace strings, like sed.
 Example: "s/search-str/new-str"
   - Would enable for more features than just substitute.